panzerdp/dmitripavlutin.com/content/posts/101-react-useeffect/index.md

 When I first read about the new React hooks feature, I was impressed by the expressiveness and their possibilities.

+But the expressiveness and brevity of hooks comes with a price &mdash; it's relatively difficult to get started with them.

+I had difficulties in understanding the `useEffect()` hook: the one that manages side-effects inside of your React components.

+While you'll read some theory of `useEffect()` in the first section, in this post I'll put accent on explaining `useEffect()` from interesting examples and demos.

 ```toc
 ```

 ## 1. useEffect() API

 ## 2. Component did mount